Muhayyuddin/vision-tracking/readme.md

 IGNITION_VERSION=fortress colcon build --merge-install
 ```
 ### Vision workspace
-for the vision workspace from the above-cloned repository, copy the zip files "pytracking" and past them into a seperate folder called "tracker_ws/src"
+for the vision workspace from the above-cloned repository, copy the zip files "pytracking_image" and past it into a seperate folder called "tracker_ws/src"
 to build the vision workspace, create a virtual environment using the following instructions

 ```
 virtualenv -p python3 tracking source tracking/bin/activate
+cd ~/mbzirc/src
+mv pytracking_image.zip ~/tracker_ws/src/
+cd ~/tracker_ws/src/
+unzip pytracking_image.zip

 ```
 ## Run the Code
 open a terminal and run the following launch file.
 This launch file will launch the simulator, spawn the USV into the simulator, launch the robot state publisher, and controller